Ilmari's Webpage

 Introduction

 Over the past couple of days I have been toying with the idea of formally continuing my academic studies and writing a PhD dissertation.
 As I have using "org-mode" for a little while now, I was curious about setting it up for an extended humanities project 1 .
 Briefly, org-mode is an extension for the multipurpose software GNU Emacs, based around plain text markup.
-Among other features, it hosts a convenient way to write and outline text, that one can then export to other intermediary formats, such as Latex.
+Among other features, it hosts a convenient way to write and outline text, that one can then export to other intermediary formats, such as LaTeX.
 Additionally, it is a powerful productivity tool for activity planning and scheduling (including to-do lists and an agenda), all in plain text 2 .
 While it can be a useful way to write extensive prose documents, its use is not too apparent within the Arts and Humanities academic community.
 The purpose of this post is therefore to explore my experiences with GNU Emacs and org-mode, within the backdrop of humanities writing tasks.
 This includes sharing some of the my own choices in terms of setup, with appropriate addons for, for example, reference management and note taking 3 .

 Regarding GNU Emacs